howbizarre/add-stamp/README.md

 1. **Select Images**: Click "Upload Images" to select multiple images you want to watermark
 2. **Choose Stamp**: Click "Choose PNG Stamp" to select a PNG image that will be used as a watermark
+3. **Adjust Opacity**: Use the opacity slider (1-100%) to control stamp transparency - default is 75%
-3. **Add Stamp**: Click "Add Stamp" to process all images with the selected watermark
+4. **Add Stamp**: Click "Add Stamp" to process all images with the selected watermark and opacity
-4. **Save Results**: Click "Save to Directory" to save all processed images to a folder of your choice
+5. **Save Results**: Click "Save to Directory" to save all processed images to a folder of your choice

 ### Watermarking Features

 - **Image Watermark**: PNG stamps are automatically scaled using "contain" behavior with 10px padding from image edges
+- **Adjustable Opacity**: Control stamp transparency from 1% (nearly invisible) to 100% (fully opaque)
 - **Text Watermark**: Each image automatically gets a text watermark with its filename
 - **Smart Positioning**: Watermarks are intelligently positioned to avoid overlapping with image content
 - **Adaptive Text**: Font size automatically adapts based on image dimensions for consistent appearance across all images
-- **Transparency**: Both image and text watermarks support transparency (50% opacity for text)
+- **Transparency**: Text watermarks use 50% opacity for subtle branding

 ### Supported Features

 - **Input Formats**: JPG, PNG, WebP, and other common image formats
 - **Output Formats**: JPG (default) or WebP
 - **Watermark**: PNG images with transparency support
+- **Opacity Control**: Adjustable stamp opacity from 1% to 100% (default: 75%)
 - **Text Rendering**: Custom Ubuntu-M.ttf font with adaptive sizing
 - **Color Customization**: Text watermarks use #7d7d7d color with 50% opacity
 - **Quality Control**: Configurable compression quality (default: 75%)